mimicbox/ELK-Stack/README.md

 - Auditbeat
 - Packetbeat

-**Note**: The ELK-Server has heartbeat installed for up-time metrics as it is advised to install this on a machine not intended to be monitored
+**Note**: The ELK-Server has heartbeat installed for up-time metrics as it is advised to install this on a machine not intended to be monitored.

 These Beats allow us to collect the following information from each machine:
 - Filebeat: Collects and forwards system log data to Elk-Server